Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 #1.
 Legends of Runeterra

-Riot’s Legends of Runeterra is the cleanest Hearthstone alternative we played.
+Riot’s Legends of Runeterra is the cleanest Hearthstone alternative on this list.
 Matches run about four to six minutes.
-Its free-to-play economy is the most generous on this list.
+Its free-to-play economy is the most generous here.
 According to Riot Games’ LoR monetization post, every card in the game can be earned for free through weekly vault rewards, with no dust or crafting RNG.

 The twist is the action sequence.
 Both players can play spells during one turn, which makes every decision feel like a conversation instead of a monologue.
-We built a top-tier Draven/Jinx deck in 18 days.
-Riot pushes balance patches monthly, and no single dominant deck stalled the ladder for more than three weeks during our test window.
+A free player can assemble a top-tier deck inside a few weeks.
+Riot pushes balance patches monthly, which keeps any single dominant deck from stalling the ladder for long.

 #2.
 The Elder Scrolls: Legends